AxolStudio/STLGameDevSite/content/about.md

 ## Code of Conduct

-Our Code of Coduct is...
+Our Code of Conduct is...

 ## Our Leadership